Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Do any other financial requirements apply?

-Where a (re)insurer fails to do so, the Central Bank can prohibit the free disposal of the assets (after having first communicated such intentions to the supervisory authorities of any member state(s) in which the (re)insurer operates).
+Where a (re)insurer fails to do so, the Central Bank of Ireland can prohibit the free disposal of the assets (after having first communicated such intentions to the supervisory authorities of any member state(s) in which the (re)insurer operates).

 Are personnel of (re)insurers subject to any professional qualification requirements?